-My heart breaks with all the information and photos from the California Wild Fires.
-We all want to help and these people need our help. but you want to give where your money will do the best and not go to scammers.
-If you choose to give, and I’m sure you do, make sure your money goes to those in need through a charity that you have researched.
+This year has been challenging, with wildfires, hurricanes and flooding.
+We all want to help and these people need our help. but you want to give your money where it will do the best and not go to scammers.
+If you choose to give, and I’m sure you do, make sure your money goes to those in need (not to scammers) through a charity that you have researched.

 This is also the time of year when you are receiving mail / calls from many charities who are asking for donations in this holiday season.
-Check them out as well.
+Check them out before you make the decision to give.

-Unfortunately, it’s fairly easy to set up a charity, and fundraisers can legally keep most of the money donated to the cause.
+Fundraisers can legally keep most of the money donated to the cause.
 Not to mention the scammers who are out there to take your money.
-Before you donate, find out whether the charity is legitimate.
-You should also find out how your money will be spent.
+Before you donate, find out whether the charity is legitimate and what percentage of donation actually go to the cause.

 You can start your research at Give or Charity Navigator.
-These organizations research charitable organizations to find out how they use the funds they receive – how much actually goes to the people in need versus other expenses.
+These organizations research charitable organizations to find out how they use the funds they receive – how much actually goes to the cause versus other expenses.

 Here are some tips to help in your research: